You’ve Been Served: A Mental Health Provider’s Guide to Records Requests

 What should I do if I receive a records request?

-If you received a request for confidential documents relating to one of your patients, call one of our experienced healthcare lawyers at (312) 985-6484 or click the button below to schedule your free consultation.
+If you received a request for confidential documents relating to one of your patients, schedule a free consultation with our attorneys.
 Our attorneys can help you determine whether the request is valid and identify the scope of documents that you’re required to hand over.